hopesunknown/portfolio/README.md

 -Framer Motion (for animations),
 -Formsubmit.co (for handling form submissions without exposing my personal email address)

-### To start this NextJS project/portfolio site:
+### To start this NextJS project/portfolio site locally:

-type 'npm run dev' in terminal, and then open http://localhost:3000 (this is default) to view it in your browser.
+'cd' into subdirectory called 'jen-portfolio' (this is where the main code lives), type 'npm run dev' in terminal, and then open http://localhost:3000 (this is default) to view it in your browser.

-### To view locally:

-type 'localhost:3000' in browser - this is the default but check if it runs on another local host portal